PHACDataHub/cloudrun-deployment-example/README.md

 Steps
 * Build app
 * Add tests

+* Set up DNS and add to approved hosts (in settings.py) if using Django

 * Containerize (add Dockerfile and requirement.txt to django project folder, create docker-compose.yaml to root)
     * to run locally:
     * ``` docker-compose up -d ```